AnnaMariaRiera/ThermodynamicsProject/README.md

 Molecular dynamics of a gas which is modelled as hard spheres.

-Fourth year of degree in Physics and Mathematics by the Autonomous University of Barcelona
+Fourth year of degree in Physics and Mathematics by the Autonomous University of Barcelona.
+Course "Thermodynamics and Statistical Mechanics".